jsenv/core/docs/faq.md

 # Troubleshooting

-# importMap.json not found
+# import-map.importmap not found

 This file presence becomes madatory if you use use `import.meta` in your codebase.
-Just put an `importMap.json` with `{}` inside if you don't use importmap and want to get rid of this error.
+Just put an `import-map.importmap` with `{}` inside if you don't use importmap and want to get rid of this error.

 # unmapped bare specifier